 The Clerk backs up all necessary and important information.
 Other information is held in files in Filing Cabinets.
 Brighstone Parish Council is signed up to the Data Protection Act, which is renewed each year.
 The Chairman holds a Chairman’s Box which contains vital information applicable to Parish Council business.
 There is back-up for computerised documents.

 The Council is required to assess any risks that it faces, and identified risks are reviewed on a regular basis.

 The Parish Council has Byelaws for Brighstone Recreation Ground, updated in 2010.
 They may be viewed in the library, or through the Parish Clerk.

-The following policies/procedures/Action Plans can be seen by clicking the titles below:
+The following policies and procedures can be seen by clicking the titles below: